 Any submitter who did not request to be heard or anyone simply present to view proceedings at the hearing does not have the right to speak.
 The council officer does not have an automatic right to speak but in most cases is invited to do so.
 Allowing the council officer to speak is considered good practice.

-Before or during a hearing, the council can direct that all or part of a submission be struck out if it considers that the submission (or part of it):
+Before, during or after a hearing, the council/commissioners can direct that all or part of a submission be struck out if it considers that the submission (or part of it):